frconor-ebook/meditations/_posts/2025-11-19-christ-the-king.md

 Now it\'s been put at the service of the Kingdom of Christ.
 It\'s topped with a bronze cross.
 And inside that bronze cross is mounted a small fragment of the true Cross, the Cross on which Christ was crucified.
 His throne.

 If you look at the base of the obelisk you\'ll find there\'s an inscription there to remind us that this throne is different from that of Pharaoh or Caesar.
-A part of the inscription facing out, facing the rest of the world, says in Latin, but in English it means: Behold the Cross of the Lord, that His enemies flee.
-The Lion of the tribe of Judah has conquered.
+A part of the inscription facing out, facing the rest of the world, says in Latin, but in English it means: "Behold the Cross of the Lord, that His enemies flee.
+The Lion of the tribe of Judah has conquered."

 The part of the inscription facing St. Peter\'s Basilica reads: "Christ conquers, Christ rules, Christ reigns."
 Christ the King has conquered indeed and His Kingdom will last forever.